Gene hunt: scientists seek clues to blood transfusion reactions in sickle cell

 Summary

 This study aims to find genetic differences that explain why some people with sickle cell disease develop immune reactions to blood transfusions.
-Researchers will compare the genes of 50 people who have had these reactions with those who have not.
-The goal is to better understand the causes and eventually create targeted treatments.
+Researchers will compare the genes of 50 participants who have had reactions with those who have not.
+The goal is to identify specific gene changes that cause these reactions, which could lead to better treatments in the future.

 Disclaimer Read more